motopress/mphb-styles/readme.txt

 Hotel Booking Styles plugin is distributed under the terms of the GNU GPL.

 == Changelog ==

+= 1.0.1, Feb 24 2021 =
+* Added the ability to set horizontal layout of the Booking and Search Availability forms in the Hotel Booking & Elementor Integration plugin.

 = 1.0.0, Apr 24 2020 =
 * Initial release.